fasteddy516/vscode-simpl-plus/README.md

 * API files - if CLZ is recently generated, the API file opened or generated may not be the newest available.
 If this happens, try a compile and then attempt opening the API file again.

 ## Release Notes

+## 1.4.0

+- Added support for 4-series targets.
+- References to processor series have been removed from compile commands.
+- Target processor series for compile commands is now specified through settings.

 ## 1.3.3